SlimIO/Immutable/README.md

 Immutable Objects properties.

-> ⚠️ this project is experimental
+> ⚠️ Experimental Project (Please do not use in production)

+## Requirements
+- Node.js v10 or higher

 ## Getting Started